Creatorpravin/Learning/Evaluation 1/algorithm.md

  - Step 2.
 Declare n variable at public with number 1 and a empty string.
  - Step 3.
 Run for loop nth times do spaces then run the nested for loop 2*i-1 times for print stars.
  - Step 4.
 Add /n at the end of nested loop.
  - Step 5.
+Again run loops to print reverse prymid.
-Again run for loop nth - 1 times do spaces then run the nested for loop 2*(n-1) times for print stars.
+ - Step 6. for loop nth - 1 times do spaces then run the nested for loop 2*(n-1) times for print stars.
- - Step 6.
+ - Step 7.
 Add /n at the end of nested loop.
- - Step 7.
+ - Step 8.
 Stop.

 **psuedocode**
 ```markdown